Madame-Aehm/CAB-Project-3-Spikes/4. TS/notes.md

 ## Strong Typing

 **Strongly typing** your variables will help us to enforce the type of our variables.
-This means we decide what Type our variable is going to be, and then Typescript will prevent us from accidentally changing it, or applying incompatible functionality.
+This means we decide what DataType our variable is going to be, and then Typescript will prevent us from accidentally changing it, or applying incompatible functionality.

 To add a type to a variable on declaration, put a **colon** (**:**) after the name, then specify which Type (string, number, boolean, etc.):